suraj2410/autowhatsapp/README.md

 # autowhatsapp
 Sending whatsapp message with python script to a contact at regular interval

+Install Selenium using pip.

-It requires selenium driver installed http://www.seleniumhq.org/download/
+It requires selenium firefox gecko driver installed found at https://github.com/mozilla/geckodriver/releases

 Simple script which can be manipulated as per requirements.